Active-Animals/Website/docs/ontology/editing.md

 Delving under the surface of ontology engineering will reveal two basic types of data: occurrents (in the case of behaviour, these are all processes which may be on or off at any given time), and continuants (in our case, these are generally tangible objects like morphological qualities, which do not behave ephemerally).
 Some object properties should only be used when relating two terms of the same type.
 Some only when terms are of different types.

 #### Object Properties
-##### characteristic_of
-This should only be used when relating two pieces of continuant data.
-This will never be behaviour and may not happen at all in our ontology.

-Bear in mind before adding the relation, that the class which is characteristic of another class must ALWAYS be so to be axiomatically correct.
-This is the inverse relation of [has_characteristic](#has_characteristic).

-##### has_characteristic
-This should only be used when relating two pieces of continuant data.
-This will never be behaviour and will probably only happen in the rare instance where we have created a 'configuration' or an 'environmental situation'.

-Bear in mind before adding the relation, that the class which has_characteristic of another must ALWAYS be so to be axiomatically correct.
-This is the inverse relation of [characteristic_of](#characteristic_of).

 ##### has_part
 This should only be used when relating two pieces of data of the same type.
 In our case, one behaviour may has_part another behaviour, because both are occurrents.
 (Similarly, one anatomical structure may has_ part another one, because both are continuants.)